one-commercial-partner/OCPScale/docs/Azure/BootCamps/WVD/Prepare/Prepare-Lab02-Azure-infrastructure.md

 ## Exercise 3 - Connect to the Domain Controller and create a user account

-By default, Azure AD Connect does not synchronize the built-in domain administrator account *ADAdmin\@MyADDomain.com*.
+By default, Azure AD Connect does not synchronize the built-in domain administrator account.
 This system account has the attribute `isCriticalSystemObject` set to *true*, preventing it from being synchronized.
 While it is possible to modify this, it is not a best practice to do so.

 1. Once DC01 has restarted connect to the virtual machine and logon with your domain account by selecting **Microsoft Azure / Resource Groups / WVDLab-Infrastructure / DC01 / Connect / RDP**.

 2. Make sure that you choose the **public IP address**, not the `Private IP address`, and then click on **Download RDP File**.
-3. Logon with the fully qualified domain credentials you wrote down earlier (e.g. adadmin@yourdomain.com).
+3. Logon with the fully qualified domain credentials you wrote down earlier (e.g. `localadmin@<yourADdomain.TLD>`.
 You may have to choose **More Choices** then **Use a different account** to enter your new set of credentials.

     > If you connected to the VM too quickly you will see the message "**Please wait for the Group Policy Client**" on your screen for several minutes.
     > When you connect with RDP you will see localadmin as the default credentials.
 These are local credentials, not domain credentials, so be sure to click on **More choices** then **Use a different account** and enter FQDN domain credentials.